 Normally, DOS CAs must issue a certificate to a single Subscriber.
 For cases where there are several entities acting in one capacity, and where non-repudiation for transactions is not required, a certificate may be issued that corresponds to a private key that is shared by multiple Subscribers.
-Subordinate DOS PKI CAs and/or RA/LRAs must record the information identified in Section 3.2.3.1 for a Sponsor, from the organization's Information Systems Security Office or equivalent, as well as for the subordinate PKI CA CMA, before issuing a Group certificate.
+Subordinate DOS OPKI CAs and/or RA/LRAs must record the information identified in Section 3.2.3.1 for a Sponsor, from the organization's Information Systems Security Office or equivalent, before issuing a Group certificate.
 The RA/LRA must validate the identity of the Sponsor by requiring the Sponsor to submit a request for the issuance of the Group certificate that is digitally signed using the Sponsor's currently valid DOS-issued PIV credential.

-In addition to the authentication of the Sponsor, the RA/LRA must perform the following procedures for members of the group:
+In addition to the authentication of the Sponsor, the following applies to group certificates: